schorfES/node-lintspaces/docs/functions.md

 ### `getProcessedFiles()`

-This returns the amount of processed through the validator.
+This returns the amount of files processed through the validator.

 - **Returns** the amount as `Number`.